This web page is being updated and reviewed regularly.

-It sets out that the government will:
+It set out that the government will:

-- Place a legal duty on water companies to upgrade wastewater treatment works by 2030 in nutrient neutrality areas
+- place a legal duty on water companies to upgrade wastewater treatment works by 2030 in nutrient neutrality areas

-- Require Natural England to establish and deliver a Nutrient Mitigation Scheme
+- require Natural England to establish and deliver a Nutrient Mitigation Scheme

 This government advice was followed by a letter about nutrient neutrality and habitats regulations assessment from Joanna Averley (Chief Planner) issued on 21 July 2022.